ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 # Creating a custom image for compute nodes
 {: #custom-image}

-{{site.data.keyword.cloud}} HPC provides a pre-optimized HPC image with {{site.data.keyword.spectrum_full_notm}} and preinstalled tools for a compute node.
-If you need to add tools or software, you can use the custom image builder tool to create custom private images for your {{site.data.keyword.spectrum_full}} deployment.
-The custom image builder is an automated tool that takes an {{site.data.keyword.cloud}} base image, adds the base HPC packages (for {{site.data.keyword.spectrum_full}}), includes additional packages if wanted, and validates the image.
-In addition, you can share your private custom image with other {{site.data.keyword.cloud_notm}} accounts.
+Custom image builder tool provides a feature to create an pre-optimized image with {{site.data.keyword.spectrum_full_notm}} and required opensource packages for a compute node.
+If you need to add install any additional customised packages/opesource packages or software, you can use the custom image builder tool to create custom private images for your IBM® Spectrum LSF deployment.
+The custom image builder is an automated tool that takes an IBM Cloud® base image, adds the base packages (for IBM® Spectrum LSF), includes additional packages if wanted, and validates the image.
+In addition, you can access the images through your private custom image for version controlling.
 {: shortdesc}

 ## Features